WistitiPNF-404/wrathofolympus/README.md

 # Wrath of Olympus

-Hades II mod that, for the 9 regular Olympians, introduces Wrath boons.
+Hades II mod that introduces Wrath boons for the 9 regular Olympians.

 ## Features